Rethink the City: New approaches to Global and Local Urban Challenges

 Luz María is an Associate Professor at Facultad de Arquitectura, Arte y Diseño, Universidad Diego Portales.
 She is an architect and holds a MSc in Architecture from Pontificia Universidad Católica de Chile.
 She obtained a PhD in housing management from Delft University of Technology, where she also developed and coordinated the Rethink the City MOOC, among other initiatives in blended education.
 Luz María´s research interests are related to housing challenges in the Global South with special attention to the role of civil society organisations in the context of social vulnerability.
 She is interested in understanding how societal requirements can be incorporated into housing and urban design processes and management through participatory and collaborative methods.

-Igor Tempels Moreno Pessoa (ed), University of Twente | Faculty of Behavioural, Management & Social Sciences
+Igor Tempels Moreno Pessoa (ed), Department of Technology, Human and Institutional Behaviour, Faculty of Behavioural, Management and Social Sciences, University of Twente, The Netherlands

 Igor is an Assistant Professor in Local Governance of the Public Administration section in the Faculty of Behavioural, Management & Social Sciences at the University of Twente.
 He obtained my PhD from the Delft University of Technology, where I became a Comenius Teaching Fellow and had the opportunity to develop innovative educational approaches related to online and hybrid education.
 Prior to starting at the University of Twente, he worked as a research coordinator in the Centre for Urban Studies of the University of Amsterdam.

-Caroline Newton (ed), Delft University of Technology | Faculty of Architecture and the Built Environment
+Caroline Newton (ed), Department of Urbanism, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands

 Caroline is an urban planner, an architect, and a political scientist.
 Her work and research focus on the social and political dimensions of design.
 Caroline’s research interests encompass the complexity of architecture and planning in post-colonial contexts, intersectionality in/for design and planning, participatory planning and designerly approaches to knowledge production.
 Caroline advocates for revitalized urban professional participation and the reintroduction of advocacy to the forefront of planning and spatial practices.
 She advances a critical and involved approach to strategic planning, presenting planning techniques as acts of resistance, as enablers of alternative spatial possibilities and imaginations.